2479198B/MCA-2022/README.md

 Discussion of piano roll and pitch histogram results

 ### Week 5 ###
+Metadata Schema

+MEI file modifications according to schema

 ### Week 7 ###
+Further MEI file modifications

+Render and format metadata

 ### Week 8 ###
-Lists metadata from three tracks in dataset, sourced from the Internet Archive
+List of metadata from three tracks in dataset

 Generating spectrograms in Sonic Visualiser